 Are these animals grass-fed?

 Our cattle, bison, and elk are all free range, grass-fed animals that are supplemented on grains.
 We feel this allows for more of the protein-rich grass and seed (grain) to create a better tasting and more nutritious product.

 Is Wagyu Beef the same as Kobe?

 Wagyu is any of 4 Japanese breeds of beef cattle.
 Kobe is the capital city of the prefecture of Hyogo where a particular strain of Wagyu is raised.
 Kobe is often used in lieu of Wagyu.
 The Wagyu we use is an American Wagyu, this is a pure Wagyu bred with a pure Angus.
 It is referred to as American Wagyu, Kobe or American Kobe are the same as American Wagyu.
 Given the cross, it makes for the tastiest of meats you have ever tried.
 If you make a hamburger with this ground, for example, you will never want to go back to any other hamburger!

 Dry aging beef to enhance its flavor and tenderness is used by a very small number of meat purveyors for upscale hotels and restaurants and by an even smaller number of retailers for the gourmet market.
 Dry aging is a process whereby beef carcasses, primals, and/or subprimals are stored – without protective packaging – at refrigeration temperatures for one to five weeks to allow the natural enzymatic and biochemical processes that result in improved tenderness and the development of the unique flavor that can only be described as “dry-aged beef.”

 Shipping is free 😊.

 Where does Stay Classy Meats ship?

 We ship to all 50 states.
-In the contiguous 48, it is a 2-day ground/air shipment.
-For Alaska/Hawaii, it is a 1-day air.
+In the contiguous 48, it is 2-4 day ground/air shipment.
+For Alaska/Hawaii, it is 2-day air.